Process and methods

 It is important to seek the views of stakeholders to confirm that the population group(s) and key issues identified by the developer are relevant and appropriate.
 This includes organisations led by people using services, and organisations that represent the interests of people with the condition or people using services and their family members or carers, or the public.

-For some guidelines, registered stakeholders (see section 1.5) may be invited to a scoping workshop to talk about the key issues in the scope, and discuss any other aspects as needed.
+For some guidelines, registered stakeholders (see the section on who is involved in the introduction chapter) may be invited to a scoping workshop to talk about the key issues in the scope, and discuss any other aspects as needed.
 A workshop may be held if the referral is in a new area, there is a new audience for NICE guidelines, or a guideline topic or an area of practice has unique complexities.
 Following discussions with the developer, NICE staff with responsibility for quality assurance decide whether, and when, to hold a scoping workshop, and document the reasons for the decision.
 They also arrange the workshop.

 The workshop is usually held before the consultation on the draft scope, but may be held during or after the consultation period.
 Attendance is usually limited to 1 person from each registered stakeholder organisation.
 In some circumstances, an organisation can nominate more than 1 person (for example, if it represents the views of both practitioners and people using services) if space permits.